 He is touted by many as one of the foremost marketing thought leaders on competitive identity and public diplomacy with vast experience in international business (specialising in global marketing with focus on destination marketing, trade and investment promotion); diplomacy (specialising in economic and public diplomacies); and development of sustainable cultural industries.
 He is also a published author, filmmaker and a theatre practitioner.

-In 2020 he was nominated as the “World CEO of the Year” by the US-based the World CEO Rankings.
+In 2022 and 2020 he was nominated as the “World CEO of the Year” by the US-based the World CEO Rankings which in 2022 ranked him as number 16 out of 620 nominees world-wide – making him the second highest ranked in Africa.

 He is also a former diplomat having worked as the South African Consul-General in Milan from 1 April 2012 to 30 June 2016.
 During his tenure, he also served as South Africa’s Commissioner to the national pavilion at the Venice Art Biennale and the alternating Venice Architecture Biennale.